ddmanyes/bulk-rnaseq-pipeline/README.md

 To avoid errors, please ensure your input files match the expected format.

-- **Demo Data**: Click the **"📥 Load Demo Data"** button in the sidebar to see an example of a working dataset.
-You can download the generated `merged_counts.csv` to use as a template.
+- **Demo Data**: Click the **"📥 Load Demo Data"** button in the sidebar to see an example of a working dataset. **This will populate the dashboard with pre-computed results, allowing you to explore visualizations immediately.** You can also download the generated `merged_counts.csv` to use as a template.
 - **Format**: The app expects **CSV** or **Tab-delimited** text files.

 ### 4. Data Privacy & Disclaimer